SuperZooper3/Game-of-Hex/README.md

 # Game of Hex

+Lire ce document en [français](README_FR.md).

-**A game of life clone that runs in a hexagonal grid for crystal and snowflake simulations!**
+**A Game of Life by John Conway" clone that runs in a hexagonal grid for crystal and snowflake simulations!**

 ![An example simulation](assets/readme/ex.png)

-## Table of contents

-- Features
-- Setup
-- How to use

 ## Features